tagoWorks/PyJONDB/README.md

 ### PyJONDB gets way more advanced than writing simple data.
 To learn more about collections, documents, aggregation, linking, and tree structures read the [docs](https://github.com/t-a-g-o/PyJONDB)

-# Database Viewing Tool
-In the `database-viewer` folder there is an executable which you can run along with any PyJONDB database file (.ndb extension)

-#### Note: you cannot directly edit the database with the viewing tool

 # License & Contact 📃
 This project is published under the [MIT license](./LICENSE)